 Kristine Cooper started working with the PAB in October 2013 as Executive Assistant after serving six years as a receptionist at Weber Center.
 Prior to working on the Adrian Dominican Sisters Campus, she spent 17 years as a cashier at Adrian Public Schools.
-In December of 2016 Kristine assumed the title of PAB Specialist and works in consultation with members of the PAB Board to keep the day-to-day operations of the office running smoothly until a new Director is in place.
+In 2018 Kristine assumed the title of PAB Office Manager and works in consultation with members of the PAB Board and the Director to keep the day-to-day operations of the office running smoothly.

 Kristine feels blessed with three wonderful sons.
 She was born in Tecumseh, MI and has lived her whole life right here in Adrian.
 Her hobbies include scrapbooking/card making and making beaded jewelry.
-She also has two dogs that keep her busy — Kaylee, a yorkie-poo and Maggie, a yellow lab.
+She also has two dogs that keep her busy — Maggie, a yellow lab, and Hollie, a yorkie.

 Pat Zerega joined Mercy Investment Services as director of shareholder advocacy in 2011 and became senior director of shareholder advocacy in 2013.
 Pat has more than 15 years of experience in corporate social responsibility, both with the Evangelical Lutheran Church in America and as an independent consultant.
 She previously served as director of the AIDS Interfaith Care Teams in Pittsburgh and as director of the Christian service department of the Archdiocese of Detroit.
 She serves on the board of directors of the Interfaith Center on Corporate Responsibility, Goodweave USA and Residential Care Services.
 Pat holds a bachelor's degree in psychology and a master's degree in rehabilitation counseling from West Virginia University as well as a certificate in Organizational Development from the Gestalt Institute of Cleveland.